insected/bobbae_gcp-wiki/IAM.md

 #### Role

-A role is a collection of permissions.
+A [role](https://cloud.google.com/iam/docs/understanding-roles) is a collection of permissions.
 Permissions determine what operations are allowed on a resource.
 When you grant a role to a member, you grant all the permissions that the role contains.

 https://cloud.google.com/iam/docs/understanding-roles

 #### Policy

-The [IAM policy](https://cloud.google.com/iam/docs/overview#cloud-iam-policy) binds one or more members to a role.
+The [IAM policy](https://cloud.google.com/iam/docs/policies) binds one or more members to a role.
 When you want to define who (member) has what type of access (role) on a resource, you create a [policy](https://cloud.google.com/iam/docs/policies) and attach it to the resource.

+Access control for Google Cloud resources is managed by Identity and Access Management (IAM) policies, which are attached to resources.
+You can attach only one IAM policy to each resource.
+The IAM policy controls access to the resource itself, as well as any descendants of that resource that inherit the policy.